Computational Technologies for Fashion Recommendation: A Survey: Fashion Outfit Recommendation

-A special form of outfit generation problem is the capsule wardrobe creation~\cite{hsiao2018creating, dong2019personalized}.
-Capsule wardrobe is a concept that uses a minimal quantity of clothing to create many outfits.
+A special form of FOG is the capsule wardrobe creation~\cite{hsiao2018creating, dong2019personalized}.
+Capsule wardrobe is a concept that uses a \textbf{minimal} quantity of clothing to create many outfits.
 Therefore, the task is to build a minimal clothing set from which items can be combined together and generate good-quality outfits.
 Hsiao \myet~\cite{hsiao2018creating} cast the capsule wardrobe creation as a subset selection problem which selects a subset from a large set of candidates that maximize compatibility and versatility.
 They define objective functions based on these two objectives and develop an EM-like iterative approach for optimization.
-In a further step, Dong \myet~\cite{dong2019personalized} propose to take user profiles into account to build a personalized capsule wardrobe.
-They propose a combinatorial optimization framework which jointly integrates garment modeling and user modeling.
-Compared to outfit generation, its target is more about using a minimal quantity of fashion items.
-However, the essential problem is still the outfit compatibility modeling.
+In a further step, Dong \myet~\cite{dong2019personalized} propose to consider profiles in the model with a combinatorial optimization framework which jointly integrates garment and user modeling.